minhquan0902/Reddit-clone-server/README.md

    b.
 Install [Yarn](https://classic.yarnpkg.com/en/docs/install).

    c.
-Install all dependencies and package
+Install all dependencies and package by typing this to the terminal at root folder

          ```
           $ yarn install
          ```